AnakonStar/expo-starter-app-base/README.md

 Hope you find this helpful.

-***FINAL NOTE: All this explanation and code, was created by AnakonStar (self), so if you can not copy it as your own, I will be very grateful, just use it***
+***FINAL NOTE: All this explanation and code, was created by AnakonStar (self), so if you can not copy it as your own 😥, I will be very grateful, just use it***